jonesdeveloperchung-pixel/MyChatDev/README.md

 2. **Connection Error**
    - Ensure Ollama is running: `ollama serve`
-   - Check host configuration in settings
+   - Check host configuration in settings (or use `--url` CLI argument)

-3. **Memory Issues**
+3. **Memory Issues / Ollama Runner Crashes**
+   - This can manifest as `llama runner process has terminated` errors.
+   - Ensure your system has sufficient RAM for the models you are running.
+   - Try using smaller models (e.g., with the `low_reasoning` profile).
+   - Restart your Ollama server.
-   - Enable compression: `enable_compression=True`
+   - Enable compression: `enable_compression=True` in `config/settings.py` (or via CLI).
-   - Reduce `compression_threshold`
+   - Reduce `compression_threshold` in `config/settings.py` (or via CLI).
-   - Use smaller models for non-critical roles
+   - Use smaller models for non-critical roles.

+4. **Graph Recursion Limit Reached**
+   - This can manifest as `GraphRecursionError: Recursion limit of X reached`.
+   - This indicates the workflow is iterating too many times without reaching a stop condition.
+   - You can increase the limit by setting the `recursion_limit` config key (though this is not directly exposed via CLI yet).
+   - More importantly, analyze the logs and deliverables to understand why the workflow is not progressing or halting.
+This often points to issues with agent prompts or quality gate logic.

 ### Performance Optimization